Westwood Pilates Instructors

 Her goal is to challenge clients at a pace at which they can comfortably grow and progress, so they feel great regardless of age, gender or physical fitness level.

 With her body changing as she ages, Nathalie is constantly learning and growing in the practice of Classical Pilates.
 Feeling ever stronger, fitter and pain free is what she wishes to share with her clients while staying true to Joseph Pilates’s method.

 Yuuki's movement training started at a young age, when her father founded a stage combat studio in 2001.
 Yuuki soon crossed paths with co-founder Pamela Debiase, from whom she took dance classes, and performed in youth community dance shows for several years.
 Fate reunited them back together in 2015, when Yuuki was hired onto the administrative team, while also working professionally as a movement artist.
 Yuuki began practicing Pilates at the studio and immediately fell in love with the health and wellness world.
 After experiencing several injuries in her dance career, Yuuki found Classical Pilates to be the most corrective form of exercise that has continued to help her in her healing.
-She is now honored to be working under the mentorship of her teachers Pamela Debiase & Daniela Escobar at Westwood Pilates, where she hopes to inspire others just as much as they have inspired her.
+She worked under the mentorship of and was certified by her teachers Pamela Debiase & Daniela Escobar at Westwood Pilates, where she hopes to inspire others just as much as they have inspired her.

 Yuuki has also trained extensively in yoga, having studied with Saraswathi Jois in India and completing certifications under Liz Arch and Tamal Dodge.
 She loves to write in her spare time and has been featured with Mindbodygreen, Yoga Journal, and Funky Feminist.